bitsofcotton/p2/README.md

 So all we can do the best is to re-predict with another argv after saving the input and close the connection to PRNG which generates suspicious stream.

+# Any of the predictor, any of the jammer (n+1 times).
+However, if the jammer retargets us including argv or some another binaries, the jammer needs to run with supremum of argv antecedent to predictor.
+In the case, jammer only needs internal status such size predictor needs + some alpha.
+So we can compete them with applying predictor argv with upper bound of the states the cache exists, then, also we need to check in/output speed.

+In theoretical, the jammer can always jam out us if jammer is latter one to predictor.
+So we absent this repository.

+So if we have non infected computers or when we exclude all of the infection, we can re construct these programs (p0, p1, p2) with some advances.
+Otherwise, the jammer gains all of the result to make us exclude.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU